 Brand Distinction Extension

-Many brands are considered unique with regards to the benefits they provide or the way they deliver the utility.
-Companies often use these benefits along with the existing brand name to enter into new niches and industries.
+Many brands are considered unique regarding the benefits they provide or how they deliver the utility.
+Companies often use these benefits and the existing brand name to enter new niches and industries.
 This extends the existing brand equity to the new product launched.

 An example of brand distinction extension is Gold’s Gym extending its expertise and launching the Gold’s Gym 7-in-1 Body Building System.

 Brand Prestige Extension

 Brand prestige extension refers to extending the brand image to a new product when it’s launched in a completely unrelated product category.
 For example, BMW, a known automobile brand, extended its brand prestige to the products it launched in the apparel industry and accessories (watches).

 Some brands are known for the components they use in their products, like Dr Scholl’s, for its orthopaedic foot care insoles.
 These brands often use this opportunity to leverage this element to launch a new product under the same category.
 Components that are usually transferred to new products include – flavour, ingredient, scent, colour, etc.

 Some brands have successfully positioned themselves as a part of a particular lifestyle – they reinforce a way of living, culture, or set of values or interests.
 They are known as lifestyle brands.

 These lifestyle brands are known not for a distinct benefit or component but a distinct visual style that the customers can emotionally relate to – like luxury, rugged work ethic, or outdoor lifestyle.
 They use this positioning strategy to expand their range of offerings.

 Take Jeep, for example, a well-known automobile brand connected with an outdoorsy lifestyle.
 The company used this image as a base to extend its offerings to a range of products, including clothing, knives, tents, bicycles, baby strollers, etc.